Supporting Community Members Since 1947

 Currently…

-We contributed to the Virginia Behavioral Health Service System Redesign Project, the impetus for the redesign Virginia’s publicly funded mental health service system into a seamless continuum of evidence-based care.
+In the last decade, Partner for Mental Health was mainly focused in advocacy for legislative and system changes and contributed to the Virginia Behavioral Health Service System Redesign Project, the impetus for the redesign Virginia’s publicly funded mental health service system into a seamless continuum of evidence-based care.

 We consulted on the development of the Alternative Transportation for Temporary Detaining Order (TDO) policy and procedures, which prevents people in mental health crisis from the traumatizing experience being transported in a police car.